 Almond Butter Turmeric Dressing

 This dressing is just like the almond butter turmeric dressing that you can buy at Trader Joe’s!
-I became hooked on this dressing pretty quickly but I don’t always remember to pick up a bottle when I’m out shopping, so I had to learn how to make it at home!
+I became a huge fan of this dressing pretty quickly, but I don’t always remember to pick up a bottle when I’m out shopping, so I had to learn how to make it at home!
 It’s bright and has a slight kick from the fresh grated ginger and turmeric.

 What it’s good on: Salads, dip for fresh or roasted veggies (these roasted brussels are so good dipped in this dressing), vegetable wraps, pasta salad dressing.

 Notes: Best texture if you blend this together in a high-speed blender!
 Store this almond butter turmeric dressing in the fridge in a sealed container for up to 2 weeks.
 To make this recipe Whole30 friendly, be sure to use 1-2 medjool dates instead of maple syrup!